simon-greatrix/CanonicalJson/README.md

 ## Security Addendum

 ### Asymmetric attack via integer expansion
-The canonical JSON format specifies that integer values be expressed in full without use of the exponential form.
+The canonical JSON format specifies that integer values be expressed in full without using the exponential form.
 This opens a vulnerability for an asynchronous attack.
 A JSON of the form:

 ```json